Detsl: Death

 He died on 3 February 2019 in Izhevsk at the age of 35 from a sudden heart attack after performing his live set at a private birthday party.
 Coincidentally, he entertained the idea of faking his own death and disappearing at exactly the same age in the 2007 and 2015 interviews to news media agencies before the concert in the same city he would actually die in.

-The last post on Instagram was his own picture, written in oil on canvas, the inscription on it reads: “RIP RGB”, and in the caption to the work explanation: conspiracy theory collection.
+The last post on Instagram was his own picture, written in oil on canvas, the inscription on it reads: "RIP RGB", and in the caption to the work explanation: conspiracy theory collection.

 The farewell ceremony was held on February 6 in Moscow at the Central Clinical Hospital of the Office of the Presidential Affairs.
 Tolmatsky was buried at the Pyatnitskoye Cemetery.

+In 2021, a posthumous clay stop-motion animated music video for the track "Fibonacci (Requiem)" was released.
+It was directed and animated by Danylo Maliuha, founder of Lead Star Collective.
+The video is based on philosophical ideas of rebirth and digital legacy.
+The project received recognition at international film festivals, including Oregon Screams Horror Film Festival, Rising of Lusitania, and KinoDrome.

+During production, behind-the-scenes footage was compiled into a documentary video, which includes excerpts of Detsl's voice and philosophical thoughts used as a narrative framework for the animation.

+Danylo Maliuha also gave an interview as director and animator of the project, explaining its creation process and conceptual background.